nadeemabdulhamid/csc362-repo-fall2024/week-01/project01.md

 Your program ***must*** execute two SQL queries: one that retrieves the professor for that section from the `SECTION` table, and one that retrieves the grades for that section from the `ENROLL` table.
 Note that SimpleDB's version of SQL cannot perform calculations, so your Java code will need to do all the necessary arithmetic.

 Those of you with experience with SQL may realize that it is possible to solve the problem using a single multi-table query.
 However, I do not want you to do it this way, because I want you to experience writing a program that uses multiple result sets.
 Please use two single-table SQL queries, as requested above.
+(Also, do not use SQL operators that we have not talked about, like `join`, `count`, `group by`, etc.)

 WARNING: A JDBC program can exhibit bizarre behavior when multiple result sets are open at the same time.
 (Section 2.2.2 of the text explains this issue.)
 Consequently, your program should always close a result set before opening another.